Enoch79/alx-system_engineering-devops/0x00-shell_basics/README.md

-deleting all files in the current working directory
+creating directories in the current directory